-3) Move Your DAF $$ into SRI funds
+3) Move Your Donor Advised Fund Money into SRI funds

 The major commercial sponsoring organizations such as Fidelity, Vanguard, and Schwab all offer at least a few sustainable investing options.
 As this Reuters article highlights, Fidelity Charitable for example offers “ETF index funds selected for their ratings on environmental, social and governance issues, such as the Fidelity U.S. Sustainability Index Fund FENSX.O or the TIAA-CREF Social Choice Equity Fund (TICRX.O), and one is fossil-fuel free, out of about two dozen total options.”

-4) Don’t Let the $$$ Languish in Your DAF
+4) Don’t Let the $$$ Languish in Your Donor Advised Fund

 Remember that society in the form of the U.S. government grants DAF holders tax benefits upon making contributions to their DAFs.
 Those tax benefits reduce the amount of $$ flowing into coffers that fund public goods such as national parks, veterans’ benefits, and medicare.
-Society though, doesn’t receive any benefits in return until the DAF account holder gifts that money to a working charity.
-Most of the recommnendations I read from the experts in the field suggest that contributions be distributed within 3 to 5 years of being deposited in a donor advised fund.
+Society though doesn’t receive any benefits in return until the DAF account holder gifts that money to a working charity.
+Most of the recommendations I read from the experts in the field suggest that contributions be distributed within 3 to 5 years of being deposited in a donor-advised fund.

 5) Look into Community Foundations in Your Area

 I am a big proponent of supporting our local economies.
-I think strong local economies and vibrant communities are extemely important to building community resilience.
-If I ever were to open a DAF this is the option I would explore first so I could be very hands on and make the most informed decisions possible about what my dollars are supporting, maybe even volunteering for the recipient organizations as well.
+I think strong local economies and vibrant communities are extremely important to building community resilience.
+If I ever were to open a DAF this is the option I would explore first so I could be very hands-on and make the most informed decisions possible about what my dollars are supporting, maybe even volunteering for the recipient organizations as well.

-It was very encouraging to read here that Brad Harrison, co-head of impact at Tiedemann Advisors, is seeing nore interest from community foundations in establishing DAFs to support their work strengthening local economic development and neighborhood connections.
-Community foundations he said “are well positioned to make impact investing options available for the DAF holders to invest locally.”
+It was very encouraging to read here that Brad Harrison, co-head of impact at Tiedemann Advisors, is seeing more interest from community foundations in establishing DAFs to support their work strengthening local economic development and neighborhood connections.
+Community foundations he said, “are well-positioned to make impact investing options available for the DAF holders to invest locally.”

 Final Thoughts on Socially Responsible Donor Advised Funds

-As more people are seeking socially responsible donor advised funds that offer investing options which are consistent with their values and mission, new sponsoring organizations are emerging and already existing providers are adapting to meet this need.
+As more people are seeking socially responsible donor-advised funds that offer investment options that are consistent with their values and mission, new sponsoring organizations are emerging and already existing providers are adapting to meet this need.

 *After publishing this post a reader shared this article making me aware that the leadership team at ImpactAssets was previously involved with a company that was financially mismanaged.
 I don’t know that ImpactAssets is suffering from the same mismanagement, but as with all major financial decisions, please conduct your own due diligence.